 Be.
 Here.
 Now.
 In addition to our world-class collection used by researchers and scientists, landscape architects and naturalists, the Garden, put simply, is just a beautiful place to be.
 To aid in cultivating mindfulness and presence, the Garden offers a new complement of programs that are designed to develop practices that inspire mind/body experiences and encourage you to be present, look more closely, and appreciate the Garden’s effect in new ways.
 Visit the Redwood Grove Concerts page for our Summer Concert Series.

-Upcoming Wellness Event:
+Past Wellness Event:

 Visit our Calendar for more details, registration, and the most up-to-date program listings.